mkim74/FinalProject1600/README.md

 Daniel Kim

-This page is a tutorial about the different components within a computer, infornations include their functions to their pros and cons
+This page is a tutorial about the different components within a computer, infornations include their functions and their impact on a user's computer.

 This page is for those who are either wanting to assemble their own pc or anyone with little to know computer hardware knowledge